By the end of this section, you should be able to:

-Maasai villagers, Tehranians, Americans—each is a society.
-But what does this mean?
-Exactly what is a society?
 In sociological terms, society refers to a group of people who live in a definable community and share the same culture.
 On a broader scale, society consists of the people and institutions around us, our shared beliefs, and our cultural ideas.
-Typically, more advanced societies also share a political authority.
+Typically, many societies also share a political authority.

-Sociologist Gerhard Lenski (1924–) defined societies in terms of their technological sophistication.
+Sociologist Gerhard Lenski Jr. (1924–2015) defined societies in terms of their technological sophistication.
 As a society advances, so does its use of technology.
-Societies with rudimentary technology depend on the fluctuations of their environment, while industrialized societies have more control over the impact of their surroundings and thus develop different cultural features.
-This distinction is so important that sociologists generally classify societies along a spectrum of their level of industrialization, from preindustrial to industrial to postindustrial.
+Societies with rudimentary technology depend on the fluctuations of their environments, while industrialized societies have more control over the impact of their surroundings and thus develop different cultural features.
+This distinction is so important that sociologists generally classify societies along a spectrum of their level of industrialization—from preindustrial to industrial to postindustrial.

 Before the Industrial Revolution and the widespread use of machines, societies were small, rural, and dependent largely on local resources.
 Economic production was limited to the amount of labor a human being could provide, and there were few specialized occupations.
 The very first occupation was that of hunter-gatherer.